slimtoolkit/slim/README.md

 1. Create the "builder" image: `./docker-slim-builder.build.sh` (or click on `docker-slim-builder.build.command` if you are using Mac OS X)
 2. Build the tool: `docker-slim-builder.run.sh` (or click on `docker-slim-builder.run.command` if you are using Mac OS X)

+Note:

+The helper scripts are located in the `scripts` directory.

 ## DESIGN